dfjdejulio/lpkg/README.md

 I downloaded this source years ago, and only made minor changes to it.
 I can no longer find the upstream source, so I stashed it here for now.
+I left the original README intact.
+Go look at that.
+I'm not 100% sure what the licensig is, but the source was originally distributed for others to use.